mikomatyk/vimrc/README.md

 ## Indentation tuning

+### Smart tabs

+To make Vim use tabs for indentation and spaces for alignment, run the following
+script:

+    install-smarttabs

+This script downloads and installs the [Smart Tabs](00) plugin by Michael Geddes.
+Although this plugin has not been maintained for years, it still works for me.

+### Case labels

 If you dislike Vim's default indentation of `case` labels in Shell scripts, you can use the provided `make-indent` script: